shahidshaikh70/weather-app-react/README.md

 Best practice NOT to expose any API keys in clear sight of your code.
 I added my API key to the .env file which I would have added in my .gitignore file so it NEVER got checked in, but for the purposes of this exercise LEFT it there.Clone from github (https://github.com/shahidshaikh70/weather-app-react/) once code is installed, run npm i (install modules) and then npm run start

-Downloaded all icons from the API providerApp uses local storage to store last searched US city so if you refresh page or relaunch app it will show you weather for that city
+Downloaded all icons from the API provider for this project

+App uses local storage to store last searched US city so if you refresh page or relaunch app it will show you weather for that city

 Error handling if user enters a invalid US city as App is ONLY for searching US cities using the APISeparation of concern as SearchCity is a component that encapsulates the requirements to involve API and show results.
 It renders using additional components to reports weather and forecast to again have a separation of concern